StratOfficial/Chisel/README.md

 For questions, discussions, or support, feel free to open an issue on GitHub or join the community discussions.

 ---
 **Chisel** aims to bridge the gap for Source Engine mapping on Linux and macOS, making game modding more accessible to all developers.
-Let's build something great together!